Back to Blog

 CISO , Cybersecurity Firm

 Every vendor represents a potential breach vector.
 Reducing your active toolkit from, say, 100 to 15 strategically chosen and integrated platforms doesn’t merely cut costs; it fundamentally strengthens your security posture.
+For a client in the financial services sector, our analysis showed a 7-fold reduction in potential third-party access points after consolidating their app count from 60 to 9 core platforms.

 The Vendor Risk Reality: Deeper Dives